gogs/gogs/README.md

 - Add bundle and snapshot parser code for downloading by bundle or snapshot id.
 - Add user system to create, edit, upload, and download bundles or snapshots through gpm client program.
 - Download package from code.google.com only support hg as version control system, probably support git and svn.
-- Add support for downloading by tag for packages in github.com, bitbucket.org, git.oschina.net, gitcafe.com.
+- Add support for downloading by tag and branch for packages in bitbucket.org, git.oschina.net, gitcafe.com.
 - Get author commit time and save in node.
 - Collect download and installation results and report to users in the end.
 - Command `install` add support for downloading code from git.oschina.net, gitcafe.com, *.codeplex.com;